 In this course, the students will have practical hands-on experience with Photoshop.
 The students will create a calendar project that uses the digital camera, color scanner, and the Internet to get images.
-They will be introduced to the power of Adobe Photoshop and explore how the computer images are created, modified, and prepared for use in multimedia applications.
-This experience will be helpful for Senior Graduation presentations and post-secondary education in college or trade schools.
+They will be

-Course Number: 7632 Title: Advanced Photoshop Grade Levels: 10,11,12 1 Credit Course Number: 7632S Title: Advanced Photoshop Grade Levels: 10,11,12 1/2 Credit
+Course Number: 7632 Title: Advanced Photoshop Grade Levels: 10, 11, 12 1 Credit

-A course for the student planning to continue advancing his/her control with 2-D media.
+Course Number: 7632S Title: Advanced Photoshop Grade Levels: 10, 11, 12 1⁄2 Credit A course for the student planning to continue advancing his/her control with 2-D media.
 Emphasis is on developing a visual portfolio reflecting a broad spectrum of media experiences that support the Pennsylvania Academic Standards for the Arts and Humanities.
 Students will refine abilities to control color, tone, and values on the surface while practicing a variety of artistic techniques used to create original artwork.

 Prerequisite: 70% or better in Photoshop

-Course Number: 7640 Title: Service Learning Grade Levels: 10,11,12 1 Credit Course Number: 7640S Title: Service Learning Grade Levels: 10,11,12 1/2 Credit
+Course Number: 7640 Title: Service Learning Grade Level: 10, 11, 12 1 Credit Course Number: 7640STitle: Service Learning Grade Level: 10, 11, 121⁄2 Credit

 This course is designed for students interested in a career in graphic arts.
-Advanced art students are taught how to use the Versacamm system to product various projects such as banners, signs, and other materials in accordance with administrative, staff, and/or community requests.
+Advanced art students are taught how to use the VersaCamm system to produce various projects such as banners, signs, and other materials in accordance with administrative, staff, and/or community requests.
 Students will work independently demonstrating their knowledge of artistic blends in producing quality products for use in the public venue.
 Class size is limited.

-Prerequisite: 85% or higher in an advanced art course and teacher recommendation.
+Prerequisite: 85% or higher in an advanced art course and teacher recommendation

+MUSIC COURSES

-MUSIC COURSES Course Number: 7651 Title: Choir 9-12 Grade Levels: 9,10,11,12 1 Credit Course Number: 7651S Title: Choir 9-12 Grade Levels: 9,10,11,12 1⁄2 Credit
+Course Number: 7651 Title: Choir 9-12 Grade Levels: 9,10,11,12 1 Credit Course Number: 76518 Title: Choir 9-12 Grade Levels: 9,10,11,12 1⁄2 Credit

 Senior High Choir provides students who enjoy singing the opportunity to come together as a group and sing a wide range of choral literature.
 Through singing, the student learns the fundamentals of music, better diction, phrasing, breath control, and how to better use the voice.
 Self-discipline, self-esteem, responsibility, leadership training, and improved citizenship and service are all desired outcomes of this course.
-After-school practices and performances are vital and integral part of this course.
+After-school practices and performances are a vital and integral part of this course.
 Choir activities include a concert in the winter and spring, invitational performances around the Greater Pittsburgh area, festivals, and various school activities.
 Students have the opportunity to sing solos at performances and school activities.
 Outstanding students are able to participate in both the Pennsylvania Music Educators Senior High District and Region/State Choral Festivals at other high schools.
 NOTE: This course may be taken in conjunction with Band 9-12.
 (Credit will be split between the two courses.)

-Course Number: 7661 Title: Band 9-12 Grade Levels: 9,10,11,12 1 Credit Course Number: 7661S Title: Band 9-12 Grade Levels: 9,10,11,12 1/2 Credit
+Course Number: 7661 Title: Band 9-12 Grade Levels: 9,10,11,12 1 Credit Course Number: 76618 Title: Band 9-12 Grade Levels: 9,10,11,12 1⁄2 Credit

 Band at this grade level is a continuation of the junior high band program.
 The course offers continuing instruction on a band instrument.
 Participation in the senior high program provides the opportunity for the student to develop musicianship, character, and citizenship.
-The Senior High Band performs in Winter and Spring concerts and all Marching Band activities.
+The Senior High Band performs in Winter and

+Spring concerts and all Marching Band activities.
 Membership in the band requires attendance at summer rehearsals, band camp, and all Marching Band performances (football games, parades, festivals, concerts, and competitions).
 Students may also participate in additional instrumental groupings.
 A complete listing of performances and rehearsals is provided by the band instructor.

 NOTE: This course may be taken in conjunction with Choir 9-12.
 (Credit will be split between the two courses.)

-Prerequisite: Participation in the junior high music program or acceptance based upon an audition with the Director.
+Prerequisites: Participation in the junior high music program or acceptance based upon an audition with the Director